 - Economic growth: net exports is a component of GDP, so a rise in exports and incomes will cause economic growth.

-- Appreciation: as exports increase, the demand for the currency increases and therefore the value of the currency increases, which will make imports more expensive and cause its demand to fall.
+- Appreciation: as exports increase, the demand for the currency increases and therefore the value of the currency increases, which will make exports more expensive and cause its demand to fall.

 - Employment: since exports have increased, jobs in the export industries will have increased too.